Events

 Autumn and Winter usually go hand in hand with an increase in colds, coughs, temperatures, viral infections and tummy upsets.
 Families often feel like they lurch from one thing to the next.
 Knowing how you can support yourself and your loved ones naturally can make such a difference.

 In this workshop we will learn about a number of plant allies – from wild medicines to amazing garden herbs and kitchen cupboard spices!
 You will learn how to use them effectively when it comes to treating a variety of winter infections.
 You will also get a better understanding of which foods nutritionally support your recovery, and which foods hinder it!
+We will also cover off how a number of winter ailments present along with safe and effective treatment.

 Winter preparations that we will make, taste and learn about include: